-The finishing line was in sight, when we almost stumbled over this hurdle from our Head of Regulatory and Legal.
-We’d spent a lot of time with her team, because setting up your own online store comes with a lot of responsibilities.
+The finishing line was in sight when we almost stumbled over this last hurdle from our Head of Regulatory and Legal.
+She didn’t think consumers would buy from us.

-There’s a lot of work to make sure you meet Privacy guidelines for example, because of the amount of data you capture.
-And that’s not even touching on all the Terms and Conditions that you need to manage transactions, refunds and customer complaints.
+We’d spent a lot of time with her team as setting up your own online store comes with responsibilities.
+For example, there’s a lot of work to make sure you meet Privacy guidelines because of the amount of data you capture.
+And that’s not even touching on all the Terms and Conditions you need to manage transactions, refunds and customer complaints.

 But we acknowledged the point.
 We re-iterated the pilot nature of the project.
-And, we held back on mentioning this ‘prediction’ when the store broke even eight months later.
+And, we held back on mentioning this ‘prediction’ when the store broke even 8 months later.
 And when it passed its first million dollars in sales before 12 months were up.